 The kidneys, kidney tubes, bladder, and urethra (the opening where urine comes out of the body) are all connected and work together to get rid of body wastes.
 First the kidneys clean the blood and turn waste into urine.
 Then the urine goes down the kidney tubes to the bladder.
-The urine stays in the bladder until vou urinate.
+The urine stays in the bladder until you urinate.

-When harmful germs get into the urethra, it can become infected.
+Harmful germs can get into and infect the urethra.
 That infection can easily spread to the bladder or kidneys.